bhivgadearav/solana-faucet/README.md

 2. **Airdrop SOL:**
    - You can either airdrop SOL to the connected wallet or input a `PublicKey` to airdrop to that address.

+3. **Transfer SOL:**
+   - You can either send SOL to another wallet only when you connect your wallet.

 3. **Verification:**
-   - The app will verify if the connected wallet matches the `PublicKey` before performing the airdrop.
+   - The app will verify if the connected wallet approves any of the above operation.
+Your wallet extension will popup and ask you to confirm the transaction.